• Skip to main content

 • Drain potatoes well.
 Add hot potatoes to the skillet and carefully stir to combine.
 Add most of the bacon pieces, reserving a tablespoon or two for garnish, and toss again.
 Add salt and pepper for taste, if needed.

-• Top with remaining bacon, more chopped green onion tops, and fresh parsley for garnish, Serve warm or at room temperature.
+• Top with remaining bacon, more chopped green onions, and fresh parsley for garnish.
+Serve warm or at room temperature.

 Notes